Find out how to recycle common household items into DIY cat toys that make meal times fun

 Toilet roll food puzzle for your cat

-Food must be taken out of the cat’s daily amount of weighed biscuits to avoid obesity.
-Read more about feeding in our leaflet Feeding and obesity.
+Food should be taken out of your cat’s daily amount of weighed biscuits to avoid obesity.